bracesoftware/PawnScript/doc/foreach.md

 - You basically can't use `foreach` with these.

 ### Bit arrays
-- Declare bit arrays with a maximum size of 32 bits.
+- Declare bit arrays with a maximum size of 3200 bits (this is literally a meaningless limit and can be easily increased in the interpreter's source code).
 ```cpp
 using bitarr
 using namespace test